GWADAR PORT CITY

 A NEW GATEWAY OF THE WORLD, THROUGH CPEC

 As a new Gateway port of Pakistan, China and Central Asia, Gwadar is destined to become one of the most important and modern cities of the world.
 Gwadar with its natural warm water deep seaport, will connect landlocked Western China and Central Asia to the Middle East, Africa and Europe giving a secure and shorter international trade route.

-Gwadar is nucleus of CPEC, the linking arm between land and maritime routes of China’s ambitious Trillion dollar “One Belt One Road” project connecting whole of Eurasia Region.
-Gwadar port has officially been leased to China for 43 years, soon becoming world largest transit and transhipment facilities.
+Gwadar is the nucleus of CPEC, the linking arm between land and maritime routes of China’s ambitious Trillion dollar “One Belt One Road” project connecting the whole of Eurasia Region.
+Gwadar port has officially been leased to China for 43 years, soon becoming the world’s largest transit and transhipment facility.

 What is happening?